Eating To Prevent Weight Loss

 have 3 meals per day, start eating 4 or 5 times per day.
 You can

 plan your meals like this:

 Breakfast -- Snack -- Lunch -- Snack -- Supper -- Snack

-Make your snacks count!
+- Make your snacks count!
 Eat healthy foods high in calories and protein between meals.

 Use Extra Milk and Dairy Products

 - Drink milk as your beverage with meals.
 It has more calories and protein than juice, tea, water, or soft drinks.
 If you don't care for regular milk, try chocolate milk, buttermilk, egg nog, hot cocoa or milkshakes.